privacy-scaling-explorations/mixer/README.md

 #### Contracts

-In the `mixer/contracts/` directory:
+In the `mixer/contracts/` directory (after starting ganache and deployed the contracts):

-1. Run `npm run build` if you haven't built the source already
-2. Run `npm run test`
+1. Run `npm run test`

 #### Backend

-In the `mixer/contracts/` directory:

-1. Run `npm run build` if you haven't built the source already
-2. Run `npm run testnet`
-3. Run `npm run deploy`

-In the `mixer/backend/` directory:
+In the `mixer/backend/` directory (after starting ganache and deployed the contracts):

-1. Run `npm run build` if you haven't built the source already
 2. Run `npm run test`

 <!--### Integration tests-->